alexandersukach/PokerGame_/READ_ME.txt

 Code reduncancy in Game.cpp, when displaying community cards

+// I need a hasShoved, is all in, etc..to factor in when asking for player action later on... "if shoved", break, next player

+//

 DOCUMENTATION:
-PokerGame.cpp - incomplete

 Card.cpp, Card.h - completed
 Deck.cpp, Deck.h - completed
+DoublyLinkedList.cpp, DoublyLinkedList.h - completed
+Player.cpp, Player.h - completed

+PokerGame.cpp - incomplete

 Hand.cpp, Hand.h - completed
-    - Is there any unnecessary repetition of sortCards Player.cpp, Player.h - completed
+    - Is there any unnecessary repetition of sortCards
-DoublyLinkedList.cpp, DoublyLinkedList.h - completed
-    - .h : destructer?

 Game.cpp, Game.h - incomplete
 BettingRound.cpp, BettingRound.h - incomplete